-Our Audit & Finance Committee has appointed Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.
-Deloitte has served as the Company's independent auditor since 2011.
+Our Audit Committee is responsible for the appointment, compensation and oversight of the Company's independent auditor.
+The Committee has appointed Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.